KognitionAI/pilecv4j/README.md

         })
         ...
 ```

+If you don't supply a `StreamSelector` then all packets from all streams in the media source will be selected.

 Finally we need to decide what we want to do with the media data that's been selected in this chain.
 We do that by adding a set of (at least one) `MediaProcessor`s to the chain.
 There are currently two different processor types that can be added to a chain.